-One of the by products of burning fuel (especially coal, oil or wood) is creosote.
+One of the by-products of burning fuel (especially coal, oil, or wood) is creosote.
 Creosote contains sulfur.
-Creosote’s the fancy name for the black ash that remains when you make a fire in your fireplace.
+Creosote is the fancy name for the black ash that remains when you make a fire in your fireplace.

 Without a chimney cap, rainwater drops into the bottom of the chimney and gets the creosote wet.
 Water and creosote interact chemically (in the bottom of your furnace’s chimney) and produce sulfuric acid.
 Yes, sulfuric acid.
 That’s the stuff that will eat a hole in just about anything-including brick.
 So, the sulfuric acid degrades the brick and creates that halo of dust around your chimney.